InlandGalaxy/Galaxycalc/README.md

 # INGCalculator
 This is my normal Calculator

-The Leggings Version is recommended because its more likely to get updated.
+This is the recommended version to use.